khalidgxg/brooder-doc/docs/workflows/auth/account-management.md

 ## 2. Update Password

 Allows an authenticated user to change their own password.
+This is part of the broader [Password Management](./password-management) workflow.

 -   **Endpoint:** `POST /api/v1/update-password`
 -   **Method:** `POST`